 - SMB- Card support multiple blocks for extended R/W operations

-Other registers are quite obvious, so i am skipping them.
-Refer directly to above mentioned datasheet for any queries related them.
+Other registers are quite obvious, so I am skipping them.
+Refer directly to above-mentioned datasheet for any queries related to them.

 Function Basic Registers(FBR)

-Each SDIO function has 256 byte of registers under FBR that are used for function specific configurations.
+Each SDIO function has 256 bytes of registers under FBR that are used for function-specific configurations.
 Here is the basic outline of FBR:

 CIS(Card Information Structure) Register